xpollen8/jazzbutcher.com/v2/TASKS_REMAINING.md

 # port all of /articles
-	* will no be /mailinglist
+	* will now be /mailinglist
 	* the year 2000 does appear to be in my old "strangle" mail folder
 	* use hypermail to generate 2000 and/or modify to dump all to database